 (16th to 19th centuries)

-+ Through the missionary efforts of various religious communities, beginning in the sixteenth century and continuing until 1866, the Vietnamese people heard the message of the Gospel and many came to embrace the Faith despite severe persecutions and the threat of death.
++ Through the missionary efforts of various religious communities, beginning in the sixteenth century and continuing until 1866, the Vietnamese people heard the message of the Gospel and may came to embrace the Faith despite severe persecutions and the thread of death.

 + In 1988, 117 people martyred during the eighteenth century were canonized.
 Among those honored were bishops, European and Vietnamese priests, and lay people from every walk of life.